nanomsg/nng/docs/ref/migrate/nng1.md

 Further, the `NNG_TLS_1_0` and `NNG_TLS_1_1` constants are also removed.
 Applications should use `NNG_TLS_1_2` or even `NNG_TLS_1_3` instead.

+## Only One TLS Key/Cert Per Configuration

+The ability to configure multiple keys and certificates for a given TLS configuration object is removed.
+(The [`nng_tls_config_own_cert`] will return [`NNG_EBUSY`] if it has already been called for the configuration.)
+The intended purpose was to support alternative cryptographic algorithms, but this is not necessary, was never used, and was error prone.

 ## Support for Local Addresses in Dial URLs Removed

 NNG 1.x had an undocumented ability to specify the local address to bind